 Why is New York considering legalizing online poker?

-Millions of New Yorkers play on unregulated online poker sites that operate without basic consumer protections.
-Legalization of the game will provide a safe environment for players, while generating significant revenue for state coffers.
+New Yorkers have played on unregulated online poker sites that operate without basic consumer protections.
+The legalization of the game will provide a safe environment for players while generating significant revenue for state coffers.